 we came back to the ship, it started raining.
 Too bad for the next group, but we were lucky and had a great morning.

 the Star Princess dominates the harbour of Ushuaia a nice seat in the sun, let the adventure begin a cormorant takes to the air when the boat comes too close

-The famous Les Esclaireurs Light House at the end of the world one of the many islets, occupied by cormorants and sea lions a pair of Brown Skuas when the rain starts we are on the way back to the ship a male Sea Lion tells his ladies: I'm Back!
+The famous Les Esclaireurs Light House at the end of the world one of the many islets, occupied by cormorants and sea lions a pair of Brown Skuas when the rain starts we are almost back to the ship a male Sea Lion tells his ladies: I'm Back!